OttoHung/docker.tutorials/README.md

 However, the `dist/server.js` excuedted in `serve` script cannot receive system signal, such as `Ctrl+C`, from the command line prompt when the `CMD` and `ENTRYPOINT` instructions use the `yarn` script.
-As a result, please do not to use `yarn` script when you would like to receive system signals.
+As a result, please do not use `yarn` script when you would like to receive system signals.

-## Build context is always built from root directory
+## Build context is always built from the root directory

 This may be true if the `docker build` command is executed at the root directory, but it may not be true if the command is executed in the sub